pest-parser/book/src/intro.md

 comes with an [official book](https://doc.rust-lang.org/book/) to get you started.

-This introduction will explore the implementation of a subset of Rust's own grammar, from the simplest terminals to the construction of an AST.
+The final chapter of this book will explore the implementation of a subset of Rust's own grammar, from the simplest terminals to the construction of an AST.
 After reading it, you should be comfortable writing parsers with *pest*.